The impact of microscale physics in continuous time random walks for hydrodynamic dispersion in disordered media: Introduction

 \section{Introduction}

-Solute transport in disordered media has been ubiquitously found to be non-Fickian or anomalous.
+Solute transport in disordered media may be non-Fickian or anomalous.
 Anomalous dispersion manifests in nonlinear growth of the spatial variance of the solute distribution in time, backward and forward tails in spatial solute distributions and early and late solute arrival times.
-These signatures of anomalous dispersion have been observed in experiments and detailed numerical simulations at the pore \citep{bijeljic11-prl,de2013flow,Kang2014,morales2017stochastic,Puyguiraud2019} and continuum scales~\citep{made2,harvey2000rate,benson2001fractional,zhang2015modeling,sun2015understanding,comolli2019mechanisms}, at the fracture and fracture network scales~\citep{haggerty2001tracer,becker2003interpreting,kang2015impact,yoon2021roughness}.
+This type of behavior has been observed in experiments and detailed numerical simulations in porous media at the pore \citep{bijeljic11-prl,de2013flow,Kang2014,morales2017stochastic,Puyguiraud2019} and continuum scales~\citep{made2,harvey2000rate,benson2001fractional,zhang2015modeling,sun2015understanding,comolli2019mechanisms}, at the fracture and fracture network scales~\citep{haggerty2001tracer,becker2003interpreting,kang2015impact,yoon2021roughness}.
+They can be traced back to broad distributions of characteristic mass transfer times, which impart a long memory and thus give rise to temporal non-locality.
+This is because the concentration distribution at a given time receives contributions of solute fluxes from a broad range of previous times unlike Fickian or Markovian transport models, which depend on the system state at one previous instant.

-As a result of the ubiquity of anomalous solute dispersion, non-Fickian transport models have received growing attention in the last three decades.
-Several alternative approaches were proposed to quantify non-Fickian flow and transport behaviors~\citep{noetinger2016random,frippiat2008comparative,berkowitz2006modeling,neuman2009perspective}, such as fractional advection-dispersion equations (FADE) \citep{cushman2000fractional,zhang2005mass,schumer2003fractal}, the multi-rate mass transfer (MRMT) approach \citep{haggerty1995multiple}, and continuous time random walk (CTRW) \citep{berkowitz2006modeling}, and time-domain random walk (TDRW) \citep{delay2001time,cvetkovic2014solute} approaches.

-The FADE can be seen as a generalization of the classical advection-dispersion equation differential equations by extending integer-order temporal and spatial derivatives to non-integer order, which can be represented through an integral operator characterized by a power-law kernel.
-The well-posedness, stability, and convergence of the FADE were extensively studied \citep{meerschaert2019stochastic, kilbas2006theory}, also the impact of absorbing and reflecting boundaries~\citep{zhang2019impact}.
-Space and time fractional ADEs were used for the modeling and interpretation of non-Fickian solute transport in surface and subsurface flows~\citep{Sun2020}.

-The MRMT approach models mass transfer between mobile and immobile regions, which can be characterized by different chemical and physical properties.
-The medium heterogeneity is represented by the distribution of mass transfer times between mobile and immobile regions, which are encoded in the memory function~\citep{haggerty1995multiple,carrera98}.
-The MRMT approach can be conditioned on the statistical properties of the underlying medium heterogeneity~\citep{Zhang2013} and mass transfer processes~\citep{Gouze_Melean_2018_WRR_2008,hidalgo2021transport}, and is able to capture a wide range of non-Fickian transport behaviors \citep{Willmann2008,lu2018quantifying}.
-It has been used for the modeling of non-Fickian transport behaviors in heterogeneous porous and fractured media at the pore and continuum scales~\citep{harvey2000rate, haggerty2001tracer, liu2012applicability}.